What We Do

 Founded in 1976, the Pension Rights Center is a nonprofit consumer organization committed to protecting and promoting the retirement security of American workers, retirees, and their families.

-For more than three decades, the Center has:
+For more than four decades, the Center has:

 - Acted as a consumer watchdog to preserve key protections;

 - Secured the adoption of a dozen federal laws and regulations;